Powerlearnproject/se-day1-assignment-Quol04/Quol_README.md

 c) List and briefly explain the phases of the Software Development Life Cycle.
-     -- Initiation- define project goals and objectives, and  conduct a feasibility study, -- planning-define the project scope, schedule, and budget -- Execution -assign tasks to team members and execute project plans -- Monitoring and controlling -track project progress and performing quality control -- Closure -Obtain formal acceptance of deliverables and finalize project activities.
+     -- Initiation- define project goals and objectives, and  conduct a feasibility study, -- planning- define the project scope, schedule, and budget -- Execution -assign tasks to team members and execute project plans -- Monitoring and controlling -track project progress and performing quality control -- Closure -Obtain formal acceptance of deliverables and finalize project activities.